medialab/xan/docs/cmd/from.md

     --key-column <name>    Name for the key column when parsing a JSON map.
                            [default: key]
     --value-column <name>  Name for the value column when parsing a JSON map.
                            [default: value]

+Text lines options:
+    -c, --column <name>    Name of the column to create.
+                           [default: value]

 Common options: